andyhqtran/divi-resources/README.md

 # Divi Resources
 ![Divi Theme](Preview.jpg)
-A list of _free_ resources for Divi Theme by Elegant Themes.
+A list of awesome resources for Divi Theme by [Elegant Themes](https://elegantthemes.com/)

 ## Table of Contents
 - [Collaboration](#collaboration)